CospanDesign/nysa/docs/getting_started/getting_started_ibuilder.rst

 Constraints
 ^^^^^^^^^^^

-In order for a signal from a verilog core to be connect with a real pin we need to tell the vendor tool in a format it understands.
+In order for a signal from a verilog core to be connect with a real pin we need to declare it in a format the vendor tool understands.
 We use a user constraint file (UCF).
 When using Nysa it is generally not needed to modify the constraint files unless you are performing timing critical designs or your would like to change the names of pins.

 Even though you will probably not need to modify the pins it is important to know what pins are available.
 For this reason we should open up the constraints.
 We need to locate where Nysa installed the board platform projects.